Last Updated on November 30, 2022 by Matt

 How do disk brakes work?

-Rotors are usually made from stainless steel and are very durable, but the pads of the brakes are subject to a lot of friction, which generates a lot of heat, and that wears the pads off.
-That’s why they need to be checked frequently, and occasionally replaced.
+Rotors are made from stainless steel and are very durable, but the pads of the brakes are subject to a lot of friction, which generates a lot of heat, and that wears the pads off.

-Cable disk brakes advantages
+Cable disk brake advantages

 Since they are pretty common, disk brakes are often mass-produced, and don’t drive the price of the scooter up too much.
-Also, because of their widespread use, they are a tried-and-tested braking system, with proven reliability in all conditions.

-Cable disk brakes disadvantages
+Cable disk brake disadvantages

 How to adjust my disk brakes?